benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 - [Consumer Access Token Basics](https://confluence.nike.com/display/SECDEV/Nike+NDE+Consumer+Access+Token){:target="new-tab"}
 - [AAA - Getting Started with JWTs](https://confluence.nike.com/display/SECDEV/AAA+-+Getting+Started+with+JWTs){:target="new-tab"}

-### Service to Service JWTs
+### Service-to-Service JWTs

 Some services are only called by other services and require the calling service to both identify itself and prove it has access to call the endpoint.
 In this case, calling services need to generate S2S JWTs.
-The calling service signs the S2S JWT using a private key and the target endpoint uses the public key to validate the JWT.
-The JWT contains a list of base64-encoded "claims" that contain the calling service ID, list of service(s) it is authorized to call with this JWT, and a list of resources/behaviors it scoped to such as 'read,write.'
+The calling service signs the S2S JWT using the private key and the target endpoint uses the public key to validate the JWT.
+The JWT contains a list of base64-encoded "claims" that contain the calling service ID, list of services it is authorized to call with this JWT, and a list of resources/behaviors it scoped to such as 'read,write.'

 Once your service has generated the S2S JWT, send it in the `X-Nike-Authorization` request header along with the application ID (e.g. "checkouts") authorized to call the endpoint in the `X-Nike-AppId` request header.
 The application ID must match the service ID of the entity that signed the JWT.